rumster/program-extension-synthesis/README.md

-# Program Synthesis via Learning and Planning
+# Program Extension Synthesis via Learning and Planning

 The goal of this project project is to drive research in example-based synthesis.